WICG/Realms-Initialization-Control/README.md

 }
 ```

-Problem solved - now, the security logic introduced by `monitor.js` will be applied automatically by the browser to all same origin realms that can be manipulated against the execution environment of the app (as ooposed to before where its logic only applied to the main realm of the app).
+Problem solved - now, the security logic introduced by `monitor.js` will be applied automatically by the browser to all same origin realms that can be manipulated against the execution environment of the app (as opposed to before where its logic only applied to the main realm of the app).

 ## Importance